-In addition, dancers of the performance group The Sirens performed in these overalls during the Blitzkrieg.
-In bunkers and underground shelters they developed a choreography that transformed the state of emergency into a rite of passage.
-Within the narrative this opens up space for a utopian social moment dissolving gender polarities and class differences.
+Becoming Siren links the cultural history of the siren with the story of the legendary ‘Siren Suit’, an overall worn by women in England during World War II.
+This suit was also worn by the dancers of the performance group ‘The Sirens’.
+Performing in bunkers and underground shelters during the Blitzkrieg, they developed a choreography which transformed the state of emergency into a rite of passage.
+Within this narrative, a space unfurls for a utopian social moment in which gender polarities and class differences dissolve.

 Historical texts of animal and human camouflage behaviour, which depict how boundaries between subject and object dissolve, as well as ideas about the cyborg inspired by science theorist Donna Haraway are taken up in essays and poetic reflections.
 The anthology jumps back and forth in terms of time and content; the resulting gaps create spaces for new readings.
 The historical source material and the reconstructed scene images of the dance make visible not only how multifaceted the mythological siren is, but also how she has empowered herself after centuries of her myth being appropriated.